 Have you ever made a fried green tomatoes recipe?
-(They rank right up there, maybe #1 for me, in the fried vegetables category!)
-This is one of the best and easiest green tomatoes recipes and even tastier with our fried green tomatoes sauce, so be sure to make that, too!
-(We’ll talk about “Are fried green tomatoes just unripe tomatoes?” and give you tips on where to buy green tomatoes!)
+(It’s high on fried vegetables list for me!)
+This tomato recipe snack is elevated with our fried green tomatoes sauce that even kids will love!
+We’ll also cover, “Are fried green tomatoes just unripe tomatoes?” and give you tips on where to buy green tomatoes, too.

 If you’ve never had fried green tomatoes, you might think, “GROSS!”

 But, it’s not like what you’re thinking a ripe tomato tastes like!

 (They’re not fried red tomatoes!)